 The MODE input pin selects between three transmitter functional modes.
-When wired to V{CC} , the $D({a-j})$ inputs bypass the encoder and load directly from the input register into the shifter.
-When wired to GND, the inputs $D{0-7},\, SVS,\,$ and SC/D are encoded using the Fibre Channel 8B/10B codes and sequences (shown at the end of this datasheet).
-Since the transmitter is usually hardwired to encoded or bypass mode and not switched between them, a third function is provided for the MODE pin.
-The test mode is selected by floating the MODE pin (internal resistors hold the MODE pin at $V{CC}/2$).
-Test mode is used for factory or incoming device tests.
+When wired to V{CC} , the $D({a-j})$ inputs bypass the Encoder and load directly from the Input register into the Shifter.
+When wired to GND, the inputs $D{0-7},\,SVS,\,$ and SC/D are encoded using the Fibre Channel 8B/10B codes and sequences (shown at the end of this datasheet).
+Since the Transmitter is usually hard wired to Encoded or Bypass mode and not switched between them, a third function is provided for the MODE pin.
+Test mode is selected by floating the MODE pin (internal resistors hold the MODE pin at $V{CC}/2$).
+Test mode is used for factory or incoming device test.

-The test mode causes the transmitter to function in its encoded mode, but with OutA+/OutB+ (used as a differential test clock input) as the bit rate clock input instead of the internal PLL-generated bit clock.
+Test mode causes the Transmitter to function in its Encoded mode, but with OutA+/OutB+ (used as a differential test clock input) as the bit rate clock input instead of the internal PLL-generated bit clock.
 In this mode, inputs are clocked by CKW and transfers between the Input register and Shifter are timed by the internal counters.
 The bit-clock and CKW must maintain a fixed phase and divide-by-ten ratio.
-The phase and pulse width of RP are controlled by phases of the bit counter (PLL feedback counter) as in normal mode.
+The phase and pulse width of RP are controlled by phases of the bit counter (PLL feedback counter) as in Normal mode.
 Input and output patterns can be synchronized with internal logic by observing the state of RP or the device can be initialized to match an ATE test pattern using the following technique:

-- With the MODE pin either HIGH or LOW, stop CKW and bit-clock. - Force the MODE pin to MID (open or V{CC}/2) while the clocks are stopped. - 3.
+- With the MODE pin either HIGH or LOW, stop CKW and bit-clock. - 2.
+Force the MODE pin to MID (open or $\ensuremath{V{CC}}\xspace/2)$ while the clocks are stopped. - 3.
 Start the bit-clock and let it run for at least two cycles. - 4.
 Start the CKW clock at the bit-clock/10 rate.

-Test mode is intended to allow logical, DC, and AC testing of the transmitter without requiring that the tester check output data patterns at the bit rate, or accommodate the PLL lock, tracking, and frequency range characteristics that are required when the HOTLink part operates in its normal mode.
+Test mode is intended to allow logical, DC, and AC testing of the Transmitter without requiring that the tester check output data patterns at the bit rate, or accommodate the PLL lock, tracking, and frequency range characteristics that are required when the HOTLink part operates in its normal mode.
 To use OutA+/OutB+ as the test clock input, the FOTO input is held HIGH while in Test mode.
-This forces the two outputs to go to a 'PECL LOW' which can be ignored while the test system creates a differential input signal at some higher voltage.
+This forces the two outputs to go to an "PECL LOW," which can be ignored while the test system creates a differential input signal at some higher voltage.